Trump faces credibility test as he plays down virus threat

+Trump surrounded himself with his administration’s top health experts.
+And he encouraged Americans to be prepared for the virus’ potential spread.

+But he continued to minimize the risk, saying the outbreak “may get a little bigger; it may not get bigger at all.”
+And he continued to distance himself from the stated opinion of public health officials that it’s inevitable the virus will spread within the United States.

-As Americans prepare for what experts say is an inevitable outbreak in the U.S., the X-factor may be an unpredictable president who has clashed repeatedly with scientists in his own administration and tends to see any crisis through the lens of his own reelection chances.
+As businesses, schools and people in general think about preparing, the X-factor may be an unpredictable president who has clashed repeatedly with scientists in his own administration and tends to see any crisis through the lens of his own reelection chances.

+“I don’t think it’s inevitable,” Trump said at the news conference, where he announced Vice President Mike Pence would lead the administration’s response to the outbreak.
+“I think it has a chance that it could get worse.
+There is a chance you can get fairly substantially worse.
+But nothing’s inevitable.”

+He also said he had recently learned that thousands die from the flu each year, contrasting that to the coronavirus.

 After two days of the stock market tumbling , Trump took to Twitter on Wednesday morning to blame the media and Democrats for causing undue alarm and harming American financial markets.